Tyler O'Neill Player Props: Cardinals vs. Giants

 Giants Pitching Rankings

-- The 9.2 strikeouts per nine innings compiled by the Giants pitching staff ranks 13th in MLB.
+- The pitching staff for the Giants has a collective 9.1 K/9, which ranks 12th in the league.

-- The Giants have the 18th-ranked team ERA among all league pitching staffs (4.45).
+- The Giants have the 17th-ranked team ERA across all MLB pitching staffs (4.39).

-- Giants pitchers combine to surrender 30 total home runs at a clip of 1.3 per game (to rank 20th in the league).
+- Giants pitchers combine to give up 32 total home runs at a rate of 1.3 per game (to rank 21st in the league).

-- DeSclafani (1-1 with a 2.63 ERA and 21 strikeouts in 24 2/3 innings pitched) gets the start for the Giants, his fifth of the season.
+- Webb (1-4) gets the starting nod for the Giants in his sixth start of the season.
+He has a 5.28 ERA in 30 2/3 innings pitched, with 36 strikeouts.

-- The right-hander's last time out was on Saturday against the New York Mets, when he threw five innings, surrendering four earned runs while giving up seven hits.
+- The right-hander's last time out came on Saturday against the New York Mets, when he threw seven innings, surrendering two earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.